 1702 E. Speedway Blvd.

 Raspberry Chipotle Wings at 1702 (Credit: Jackie Tran)

-If you’re into soft skin and savory-sweet-smoky sauce, 1702 surely satisfies.
-They’re the perfect snack while you attempt to try every beer from the massive list.
+If you’re into baked, softer wings with savory-sweet-smoky sauce, 1702 surely satisfies.
+Go for their signature Raspberry Chipotle sauce.
+They’re the perfect snack while you attempt to try every beer from the massive tap list.

 For more information, visit 1702az.com.

 800 E. 16th St.

 Tequila Cilantro Wings at Barrio Brewing Co.
 (Credit: Jackie Tran)

 There isn’t enough tequila in the Tequila Cilantro wings to get you drunk, but they pair nicely with Barrio’s Rae’s Ruby Red IPA on tap.
 If you order these during happy hour, they’re a steal.

 5305 E. Speedway Blvd.

 Jerk Wings at CeeDee Jamaican Kitchen (Credit: Jackie Tran)